mresmaeili/devConnector/README.md

 nodemon: constantly watch our server so we don't have to refresh it everytime we make a change

-concurrently: allow us to run our backend Express server and front-end React dev server at the same time with on single command
+concurrently: allow us to run our backend Express server and front-end React dev server at the same time with one single command

 uuid